-When the crop is damaged by an insurable cause of loss, the WFRP policy provides coverage for quality by using the actual price received or the local market value for unsold damaged commodities.
-(Exception; Quality coverage in the form of price differences is not covered when crops are in storage.)
+When the commodity is damaged by an insurable cause of loss, the WFRP policy provides coverage for quality by using the actual price received or the local market value for unsold damaged commodities.
+Refer to paragraph 92(15) for commodities that are in storage.